thermotools/thermopack/addon/pycThermopack/README.md

 * `matplotlib`
 * `numpy`

-# Building pyctp wheel for pypi
+# Building thermopack wheel for pypi

-After copying the dynamic library to the pyctp folder the license files should be made available in the pycThermopack folder.
+After copying the dynamic library to the thermopack folder the license files should be made available in the pycThermopack folder.
 To generate the manylinux2014 wheel the `auditwheel repair` command should be executed.